davekapp/github-notetaker-react/README.md

 ####Step 4: Actions (Github Actions)

-Now that are stores are all set up, the next step is setting up our actions which will be dispatching our payloads.
+Now that our stores are all set up, the next step is setting up our actions which will be dispatching our payloads.

 Let's start off by creating a ```githubActions.js``` file in the ```actions``` folder.